 For those intending to apply to be a TPV please see the draft TPV application form.
 You can submit a draft application to [email protected] if you would like us to review this prior to the application process being available.

-Subject to meeting the conditions set out in article 28 of the Securitisation Regulations, any firm can apply to be a TPV as long as they have the necessary competence to carry out the assessment of STS securitisations.
+Subject to meeting the conditions set out in article 28 of the Securitisation Regulations, any firm can apply to be a TPV so long as they have the necessary competence to carry out the assessment of STS securitisations.

 That said, TPVs cannot be: